Piyush-k-r/Piyush-k-r/README.md

 -🌎 I'm based in patna
 - ✉️  You can contact me at piyush658.hitit2020@gmail.com
-- 👀 I’m open to collborations on prijects..
+- 👀 I’m open to collborations on projects..
 - 🌱 I’m currently learning new java frame work
 - 💞️ I’m looking to collaborate on projects and web development.